 Restoration to make the building safe for visitors has revealed secrets hidden away for more than 1000 years.
 The Saxon, St. George's Tower recently open for the first time in its history.
 There's a creepy 18th-century Debtors’ Tower and a 900 year old underground Crypt.
 There's also a castle curse, dating from the Black Assize of 1577, when hundreds of people died within weeks.
-The scene of a 16-day ghost fest in October (22 to 31 October in 2019), the Castle also hosts regular fright nights.
+The scene of a 10-day ghost fest in October (22 to 31 October in 2019), the Castle also hosts regular fright nights.
 And you don't have to wait for Halloween.
 The Castle's prison courtyard is the starting point for weekend outdoor Ghost Walks and groups of 15 to 25 can take After Dark tours any night after 6p.m.

 And, of course, as restoration works are planned, you might want to worry about the curse on Shakespeare's grave.

 Hard to imagine that this sunny and irreverent seaside resort has a ghostly population, but in the UK, most places do.
 The center of Brighton's psychic activity is The Lanes.
 Now a quaint shopping precinct of narrow alleys - some so tiny that even a child could easily touch both sides at once - this was the original Saxon fishing village of Brightenhelm.
 Some say it is Brighton's most haunted quarter, with tales of highwaymen and even Jack the Ripper floating about its atmospheric pubs and oddly shaped cottages.
-Ghost walks leave Tuesday to Saturday nights from outside the Druid's Head pub, so you can see for yourself.
+Seventy minute Ghost walks leave Wednesday to Saturday nights from outside the Druid's Head pub in Brighton Place, so you can see for yourself.

 Exeter's impressive cathedral and its 14th century Underground Passages are prime territory for apparitions - and the Devon city, gateway to the West Country, does not disappoint.
 Headless horses, ghostly nuns who herald death, murdered ladies - all the usual inhabitants of the other side are known to make their appearances at the dark of the moon - and other opportune moments.
-As many as 1,000 people have been known to show up for the free Halloween Redcoat tours.
+As many as 1,000 people have been known to show up for the free Spooks and Broomsticks Halloween Redcoat tours.
 Their are several starting times for these tours, starting at 6:15p.m, from the Hooker Statue outside Exeter Cathedral.
-But actually, you can join the free Ghosts and Legends tours any Tuesday at 7pm throughout the year and, usually, on Thursdays in the summer as well.
+But actually, you can join the free Ghosts and Legends tours any Thursday at 7pm throughout the year and, usually, on Tuesdays in the summer as well.